elnerd/PryingEyes/README.md

 # PryingEyes

 A small tool that will list processes as they are created in realtime.
 It will also report if a program changes its commandline arguments.
-This can be interesting because it is a typical way to hide sensitive information.
+This can be interesting because it is a typical way to hide sensitive information, such as passwords or IP addresses as command line arguments.

 Works on linux with /proc/ filesystem.
 Might work on other unixes with some modifications.